 This city has about 150 km of just beaches.
 Starting from mangroves to creeks, you can find a lot of interesting water related activities.
 Marine Drive is visited by millions of tourists and local people every year.
 Even the name Bombay was derived from the word, ‘Good Bay’.
 The name was then changed to Mumbai on account of the famous Mumba Devi temple.

 Suggested Tour : Mumbai City & Elephanta Caves Tour

 The First of All

-Find flamingos in Mumbai
+Find Flamingos in Mumbai

 Around 1990s, out of nowhere, Flamingos started to apart in the eastern waterfront of Mumbai.
 You can find a lot of migrating flamingos during the right season.
 This is one of the important attractions in the city.
-Since the city has plans to build a rail nearby, there are chanches that this attraction might not be there for you to see for long.
-Visit Mumbai between October and March to find flamboyance of flamingos.
+Since the city has plans to build a rail nearby, there are chances that this attraction might not be there for you to see for long.
+Visit here between October and March to find flamboyance of flamingos.
 Also Know closely about the climate of Mumbai with the changing of months.

 Latest posts by Travelogy India (see all)

 - Sikkim Silk Route – The First Century AD Route - September 12, 2017